jorgworkrepo/3sem_javascript_exercises/README.md

 Some of those exercises can seem very basic, but the idea is, to get you comfortable using JavaScript syntax, before we dive into more challenging code assignments.

+What you learn today:

+- JS Math library
+- String manipulations in JS
+- Arrays
+- JS functions and callbacks
+- Manipulation of JS arrays with JS functions

 ## 1)

 **Find the answer below by browsing through the internet.**